CraftedInc/Appcrafted_Unity_Plugin/README.md

 You can have both _RegisterCredentials()_ and _GetAsset()_ in a _Start()_ when your game/app first launches to start the downloading early.

-#### Step 3 - Create a delegation to use your assets
+#### Step 3 - Subscribe to the OnLoaded event to use your assets when download finishes.

-Add a delegation to your script.
+Subscribe to the OnLoaded event, this allows SomeMethod() to be run when the assets are downloaded.

-	#region AppcraftedManager Delegation
+	#region AppcraftedManager Delegate
 	void OnEnable()
 	{
 		AppcraftedManager.OnLoaded += SomeMethod; //replace SomeMethod with your own method name